 C408.2.3.3 Economizers.
 Air economizers shall undergo a functional test to determine that they operate in accordance with manufacturer's specifications.

-C408.3 Electrical power and lighting systems commissioning.
+C408.3 Electrical power and lighting controls commissioning.
 Electrical power and lighting systems subject to Section C405 shall be included in the commissioning process required by Section C408.1.
 The commissioning process shall minimally include all energy code requirements for which the code requires specific daylight responsive controls, "control functions," and where the code states that equipment shall be "configured to" perform specific functions.

 Exception: Lighting control systems are exempt from the commissioning process in buildings where: